JOYUJEONG/Coursera_Deep_Learning/Improving Deep Neural Networks/Week 2 Quiz - Optimization algorithms.md

-## Week 1 Quiz - Practical aspects of deep learning
+## Week 1 Quiz - Optimization algorithms

 #### 1.Which notation would you use to denote the 3rd layer’s activations when the input is the 7th example from the 8th minibatch?